gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 One of the new trends in Continuous Integration/Deployment is to:

-1. Create an application image
+1. Create an application image.
-1. Run tests against the created image
+1. Run tests against the created image.
-1. Push image to a remote registry
+1. Push image to a remote registry.
-1. Deploy to a server from the pushed image
+1. Deploy to a server from the pushed image.

 It's also useful when your application already has the `Dockerfile` that can be used to create and test an image: